-9) Click on Wampserver icon on your taskbar and select phpMyAdmin
+9) Click on the Wampserver icon on your taskbar and select phpMyAdmin

 11) phpMyAdmin will now open, then click on “Databases” to create a new database, give your database a name, and click on create.
 A database will now be created; you may exit phpMyAdmin if you wish to.

 13) Copy and paste the WordPress folder you extracted and renamed in #7 into the www directory.
-You may see some script in the www directory, make sure you don’t tamper with them.
+You may see some scripts in the www directory, make sure you don’t tamper with them.

 Note: if you create another WordPress project or any other project it will listen on the localhost.

 15) Click on the WordPress project you pasted and follow the WordPress installation process

 - Database Name = database name you created in #11

 - Password = (should be left empty, input nothing)

 - Table Prefix = ”wp_” (feel free to change it, but make sure two or more WordPress project do not share same table prefix